Choose the Right SSO Login Strategy

 Through a self-hosted key server, companies store, manage, and automatically deliver the keys to decrypt users’ data as they sign into Bitwarden through SSO.
 The process maintains zero knowledge encryption on the Bitwarden side, and is seamless to users—they login via SSO and immediately access their decrypted Bitwarden vault, all in one step.

 Because the key server holds sensitive user data, it’s critical that companies understand how to deploy, back up, and maintain the server and implement stringent security policies.
-For example, companies could consider an onsite IT or DevOps team that is dedicated to deploying and securing on-premises applications.
+Management of cryptographic keys is incredibly sensitive and is only recommended for enterprises with a team and utilizing infrastructure that has already securely deployed and managed a key server.

 Bitwarden is committed to protecting businesses and making password security easy for end users.
 Bitwarden SSO authentication options promote and drive user adoption and simplify the user experience while staying true to the zero-knowledge encryption approach.